sahgoku/merging/README.md

 ## Notes

 - This script requires `curl` to be installed on your machine.
 - This script assumes that the remote repository is hosted on GitLab.
-If you're using a different hosting provider, you may need to modify the `GIT_PROJECT` variable to extract the correct project name.
+If you're using a different hosting provider, you may need to modify them.